plb500/AutoBloomer-Snapper/README.md

 ## Running program
 Inside the repo root is a file called `run_snapper.sh`.
 This will take a single image from the camera, read the sensor data, annotate the image with grow system details and store the image in the directory specified by the config file

-To get the program to generate images on a schedule (i.e. take a picture eery 5 minutes), the easiest way is to call the above script via crontab.
+To get the program to generate images on a schedule (i.e. take a picture every 5 minutes), the easiest way is to call the above script via crontab.
 You can edit the crontab file by using
 ```
 crontab -e
 ```